 Swinging in the Trees

 There’s nothing like spending a summer afternoon in the cool shade of a large oak tree with a picnic or a book or just a few good friends.
 But what if you could climb amongst those trees, or better yet, sleep in them?
 In Oregon, you can.
-Explore the states newest adventure park–where you can literally walk on air!
+Explore one of the state’s coolest adventure parks, where you can literally walk on air.
 Or, spend a night 40-feet above the ground in the most luxurious tree house you’ll ever see.
 Whether you’re in midair or walking amongst the trees, explore Oregon’s original resident.

-At the coast, explore the Tillamook Forest Center where a interpretive center shows how we connect with the forest on a daily basis.
-Built along the Wilson River, on landscape that was once devastated by a series of fires in the 1930s and 40s, there is now a 40-foot tall replica of a fire lookout tower, classrooms and a movie theater.
-Surrounding the campus are picnic tables. walking trails and a suspension bridge that spans the Wilson River.
+At the Coast (on Highway 6, about an hour east of Tillamook), explore the Tillamook Forest Center, where the super kid-friendly interpretive center (free admission; donations welcome) shows how we connect with the forest on a daily basis.
+Built along the Wilson River — on landscape that was once devastated by a series of fires in the 1930s and 40s — you can climb the 40-foot tall replica of a fire lookout tower, watch a film in the mini theater and take a class, like “Salmon in Our Streams” or “Mysterious Mushrooms of the Tillamook Forest.”
+Surrounding the campus are picnic tables, walking trails and a suspension bridge that spans the Wilson River, a lovely way to stretch the legs.
+Check out Grant McOmie’s visit for more inspiration.

 Is any of the information on this page incorrect?